30-Second Overview

 Development Positioning

-- Taiwan's most experimental and avant-garde art institution
+- Taiwan’s most experimental and avant-garde arts institution

-- Emphasis on contemporary art creation and interdisciplinary cooperation
+- Emphasizes contemporary artistic creation and interdisciplinary collaboration

 - School of Music

-- School of Fine Arts (Department of Fine Arts, Graduate Institute of Trans-disciplinary Arts)
+- School of Fine Arts, including the Department of Fine Arts and the Graduate Institute of Trans-disciplinary Arts

 - School of Theatre Arts